MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Splatting.md

 ### Example 2: Forward parameters using $PSBoundParameters

-This example shows how to forward their parameters to other commands by using splatting and the `$PSBoundParameters` automatic variable.
+This example shows how to forward their parameters to other commands using splatting and the `$PSBoundParameters` automatic variable.

 The `$PSBoundParameters` automatic variable is a dictionary object